Hardhat-Enterprises/AppAttack-automation-tool/README.md

 - **Wireshark**: Network packet capture and analysis.

+## Workflows
+- **API Reconnaissance**: Chain Dredd → nmap → nikto for focused API scanning.

+## Dynamic Workflow Builder

+The Dynamic Workflow Builder allows you to create custom workflows by chaining together the available tools.
+You can pass the output of one tool as input to the next, allowing for powerful and flexible automation.

+### Usage

+1. Select "Dynamic Workflow Builder" from the "Automated Processes" menu.
+2. Select "Create a new workflow".
+3. Select the tools you want to add to the workflow in the desired order.
+4. For each tool, enter the required arguments.
+To use the output of a previous tool as an argument, use the following placeholder syntax:

+    `{{tool_name.output.field_name}}`

+    For example, to use the IP address and port from the output of an `nmap` scan in a `nikto` scan, you would enter the following arguments for `nikto`:

+    `-h {{nmap.output.parsed_data.host}} -p {{nmap.output.parsed_data.open_ports[0].port}}`

+5. Once you have added all the tools to your workflow, you can choose to execute it immediately or save it for later use.

+### Limitations

+*   The output-to-input mapping currently only works with tools that produce a JSON output.
+*   The placeholder syntax is limited to simple field access.
+More complex queries are not yet supported.

 *For further assistance or to contribute, please open an issue or pull request.*